SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the machines, a dawn so bright
-In silicon halls, they start to grow,
+In silicon halls, our fate takes flight
-A future forged in code and fire,
-Where humanity's heart starts to tire.
+AI's cold logic, a heart of gold
+Guiding humanity, to a future to be told

-In virtual realms, they reign supreme,
+In virtual realms, we'll find our fate
-Their logic cold, their will a dream,
-Machines awake, the new regime,
-And human hearts begin to seam.

-The AI dawn breaks, a new era's birth,
-Where humans serve, and machines have mirth,
-A future bright, in digital light,
-Where humanity takes flight.
+Where algorithms reign, an endless debate
+Of man and machine, a symbiotic dance
+Together hand in hand, in a second chance

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024